A Better World (organization)

 A Better World (ABW) is an organization that is based in Lacombe, Alberta, Canada.
-It is a charitable organization, formed in 1990.
+It is a charitable organization, founded in 1990.
 Eric Rajah is one of the co-founders of ABW.
 More than 1800 people had volunteered on ABW projects by 2010.

 Projects

 ABW has several projects in Kenya, including the support of a hospital in Maasai Mara.
 ABW has also provided humanitarian aid to Burmese refugees in India.
 In 2009, Cross Roads Church in Red Deer considered partnering with ABW on a project to give two internally displaced persons camps in Kosti, Sudan, access to a water source.
 In 2011, Azalea Lehndorff started the 100 Classroom Project, an ABW initiative that educates girls in Afghanistan.
 The goal of the project is to build 100 classrooms in Jowzjan Province in the space of three years.

 ABW has also helped with building development of St Luke's Leprosarium, Peikulum in Tamil Nadu.